uber/Cadence-Docs/src/docs/07-operation-guide/01-setup.md

 * Go to [cross dc replication](/docs/concepts/cross-dc-replication/#running-in-production) for how to configure replication in production.

 ## Deployment & Release
 Kubernetes is the most popular way to deploy Cadence cluster.
 And easiest way is to use [Cadence Helm Charts](https://github.com/banzaicloud/banzai-charts/tree/master/cadence) that maintained by a community project.

 If you are looking for deploying Cadence using other technologies, then it's reccomended to use Cadence docker images.
 You can use offical ones, or you may customize it based on what you need.
 See [Cadence docker package](https://github.com/uber/cadence/tree/master/docker#using-docker-image-for-production) for how to run the images.

 It's always recommended to use the latest release.
 See [Cadence release pages](https://github.com/uber/cadence/releases).

 Please subscribe the release of project by :

 Go to https://github.com/uber/cadence -> Click the right top "Watch" button -> Custom -> "Release".

 And see [how to upgrade a Cadence cluster](/docs/operation-guide/maintain/#upgrading-server)

+## Stress/Bench Test a cluster

+It's recommended to run bench test on your cluster following this [package](https://github.com/uber/cadence/tree/master/bench) to see the maximum throughput that it can take, whenever you change some setup.